project-sunbird/sunbird.org-docs/developer-docs/server-configurations/metadata_driven_forms.md

 ## Prerequisites
 As the organization administrator ensure the following:
-1. Install the server instance of Sunbird.
+1.Install the server instance of Sunbird.
 For details, refer to [Server Installation](developer-docs/installation/server_installation)

-2. Create a channel for your organization (XYZ corporation).
+2.Create a channel for your organization (XYZ corporation).
 For details, refer to [Channel APIs](apis/framework/#tag/Channel-APIs)

-3. Register  your channel/ organization i.e, (XYZ corporation) with Ekstep.
+3.Register  your channel/ organization i.e, (XYZ corporation) with Ekstep.
 On registration, a unique **Channel ID** is assigned to your organization (XYZ corporation) channel ID is: 12300786

-4. Create users for your organization (XYZ corporation) either by:
+4.Create users for your organization (XYZ corporation) either by:
    -  onboarding XYZ corporation users in bulk, refer to [Bulk Upload Service APIs](apis/bulkupload/), or
    -  creating the XYZ corporation  users individually, refer to [User APIs](apis/userapi/)